 See the General Education Curriculum Section (p.
-55) for the complete list of courses.
+56) for the complete list of courses.

-Exceptions: PSY 2010 General Psychology and SWK 1200 Introduction to Social Work required for major as General Education Human Science choices.
+Exceptions: PSY 2010 General Psychology or SOC 2010 General Sociology required for major as General Education Behavioral choice.
+SWK 1200 Introduction to Social Work taken in the major fulfills the General Education Institutional choice.